 How the tunnel would be bored

-The tunnel would be bored using a huge Tunnel Boring Machine (TBM).
+The tunnel would be bored using a huge closed face Tunnel Boring Machine (TBM).
+This would be a huge machine as can be seen in this video where a diagram shows 4 double decker buses drawn along side the TBM to show the scale of the machine.
 The tunnel bores would be constructed from the northern side of the river.

 This video about how the tunnelling for Crossrail was done may help give you an insight into how tunnel boring machines work